In accordance with our basic approach to sustainability, the Sojitz Group conducts sustainability initiatives under the following policies.

 Imagining and analyzing the impact on our company based on multiple scenarios reflecting actual progress on environmental tax systems and other regulations has enabled us to develop a forecast for how we can respond to changing conditions in the future.
 For all scenarios, we came to the conclusion that any impact on our business would be limited.

-The policies and items resolved by the CSR Committee and reported to the Management committee and Board of Directors are made known to employees not only through the company intranet, but also through regularly held briefing sessions with each department, organized by the CSR Committee secretariat.
+The policies and items resolved by the Sustainability Committee and reported to the Management committee and Board of Directors are made known to employees not only through the company intranet, but also through regularly held briefing sessions with each department, organized by the Sustainability Committee secretariat.

 In addition to examining a project’s business plan, deliberation on all business investments and loans require projects to be analyzed and evaluated for risks to the environment (climate change-related risks) and risks to society (the risk of impacting local residents, labor safety-related risks, etc.) A project’s value must be confirmed from a sustainability perspective prior to resolution.

 Sojitz has established the Sojitz Group Compliance Program to outline steps for ensuring thorough compliance, and the Sojitz Group Code of Conduct and Ethics as an action guide for employees.
 Sojitz also works to promote thorough understanding of compliance by distributing a booklet of case studies and a hotline card to all executives and employees to supplement the Code manual.

 Moreover, as thorough understanding of compliance requires steadily and consistently reinforcing policies, Sojitz conducts a variety of training programs for Group employees and officers such as e-learning and compliance training.